How to Prepare for the Family Medicine Shelf Exam

 Step Up to Medicine

-How can you create a study schedule for the Family Medicine Shelf Exam?
+2. Create a study schedule for the Family Medicine Shelf Exam

 The family med rotation is clinic-heavy; your clinical experiences will take place mostly or entirely in the outpatient setting, generally leaving you with nights and weekends free.
 This may make it seem like this rotation will be a bit of a break, although it’s important not to underestimate this rotation.
 You will definitely need to be on your game to do well on family medicine.

 For those who want some extra help studying for their Shelf Exams or Step 2 CK, you may want to consider hiring a professional tutor.
-You’ll want to choose someone who has experience in helping students to prepare for their exams, so that you know they’ll be able to give you the best advice.
-Medlearnity tutors are physicians who performed very highly on their USMLE exams, and they have experience in helping others to perform their best as well.
-We’re confident that once you experience our services, you’ll see the very high value that we provide.
-That’s why we offer a one-hour free trial, with no obligation.
-You can get started here.
+You’ll want to choose someone who has experience in helping students to prepare for their exams so that you know they’ll be able to give you the best advice.

 We hope that you find your family medicine rotation enjoyable and rewarding.